Worms That Look Like Rice in Cats? – Tapeworm In Cats

 Worms That Look Like Rice in Cats

-Cat worms that looks like rice are some of the things cat owners are likely to encounter in their journey of keeping cats as pets.
+Cat worms that look like rice are among the things cat owners are likely to encounter in their journey of keeping cats as pets.
 These rice-looking worms are called Tapeworms.
 Tapeworms are parasites that commonly infect the intestines of cats.

 A veterinary officer, Jessica Nichols, describes Tapeworms as long, white, flat, segmented parasites that possess hook-like mouth parts which they use to attach themselves to the intestinal walls of a cat.